 The instructor chooses music to go along with each phase of the class.
-She may play an upbeat song for 5 minutes as you pedal as fast as you can.
-Then she may play a slower tune while you catch your breath and pedal slowly.
+They may play an upbeat song for 5 minutes as you pedal as fast as you can.
+Then they may play a slower tune while you catch your breath and pedal slowly.
 You may bike for 5 minutes with a lot of resistance, to mimic riding up a major hill, with a song to match the mood.

 Some instructors use imagery to keep you going.
 You’ll imagine yourself pedaling fast through a desert straightaway, or steadily up a green mountain on a Caribbean island.
 It’s a great way to keep boredom at bay.

 By the end of the workout, you may feel like you’ve been through a real adventure.
 And you should be proud of what you accomplished.